Sara Sara: Eruption history

-Two pyroclastic flows dated to 44,500 and 49,200 years before present and lava flows with ages of 340,000±60,000 to 50,000±10,000 years ago.
+Two pyroclastic flows were dated to 44,500 and 49,200 years before present and lava flows with ages of 340,000±60,000 to 50,000±10,000 years ago.
 Sara Sara is currently classified as a dormant volcano and there is seismic activity.
 The occurrence of fumarolic activity was reported in 1963.
 Hot springs are found northeast of Sara Sara in the Quilcata valley and close to the town of Chacaraya, implying the presence of a shallow magma chamber.

 Hazards and monitoring

 The volcano is considered to be "moderately dangerous" by the Peruvian Geological Service.
 Future eruptions may endanger a population of 12,000-8,000 around the volcano, which would be threatened by lahars, pyroclastic flows and tephra fallout.
 Aside from Pausa, other towns and Lake Parinacochas (an important source of water for the region) are located close to the volcano.
-Volcano hazard maps have been published.
+Volcanic hazard maps have been published.
 Since 2018, the volcano is monitored by the Peruvian Geological Service; Macedo Sánchez 2016 recommended seismic and other monitoring techniques for Sara Sara.